-1 (3) An institution, subject to law other than this act, may invest in any 2 kind of property or type of investment consistent with the standards of this section.
-3 (4) An institution shall diversify the investments of an institutional fund 4 unless the institution reasonably determines that, because of special circumstances, the purposes 5 of the fund are better served without diversifying.
-6 (5) Within a reasonable time after receiving property, an institution shall 7 make and implement decisions concerning the retention or disposition of the property or to 8 rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, 9 terms, distribution requirements, and other circumstances of the institution and the requirements 10 of this [act].
-11 (6) An individual who has special skills or expertise, or is named in 12 reliance upon the individual's representation that the individual has special skills or expertise, 13 has a duty to use those special skills or that expertise in managing and investing institutional 14 funds.
+(4) An institution shall diversify the investments of an institutional fund unless the institution reasonably determines that, because of special circumstances, the purposes of the fund are better served without diversifying.

+(5) Within a reasonable time after receiving property, an institution shall make and implement decisions concerning the retention or disposition of the property or to rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, terms, distribution requirements, and other circumstances of the institution and the requirements of this [act].

+(6) An individual A person who has special skills or expertise, or is named selected in reliance upon the individual person's representation that the individual person has special skills or expertise, has a duty to use those special skills or that expertise in managing and investing institutional funds.